CodeReviewDAO/dxd_codereview/Reviews/74  - Developing DLN Social Smart Contract and DeFi Treasury Investment Policy/5 - General Rollout/README.md

 ### Project Documentation

-_Summarize the project level documentation you encountered.
-This covers the information provided in the README for the project, as well any exampled provided.
-Provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements below.
-In the case of `PASS With Notes`, make sure that the notes for improvement are clearly spelled out in this section._
+Project documentation is sufficient.
+Proper installation, testing and deployment requirements are stated in the README file.
+Additional documentation is generated and readily available for developers.

 Requirement | Finding
 ------------ | -------------
-Usage Documented | PASS / FAIL / PASS with Notes Example Documented | PASS / FAIL / PASS with Notes
+Usage Documented | PASS
+Example Documented | PASS

 ## Overall Conclusion on Documentation

-_Summarize your review of the documentation in this project, including code, usage and examples_
+Documentation is sufficient and well prepared.
+Small stylistic and syntactic improvements in future updates could be beneficial for the project.
+Extra documentation is readily available at `/docs` folder.

 # Open Source Practices